gregorio-project/hyphen-la/doc/modern-hyphenation.md

 	  *su-sti-neo* (not *sus-tineo*)

-4. When a common letter has fallen away at the word boundary, the word boundary boundary is ignored.
+4. When a common letter has fallen away at the word boundary, the word boundary is ignored.
 The word is hyphenated according to the general rules.
 A possible hyphenation point after the first letter of the second element in suppressed.
 	- *tran-scribo* (< *trans* + *scribo*)
 	- *di-stringo* (< *dis* + *stringo*)
 	- *an-tea* (< *ante* + *ea*)
 	- *demo* (< *de* + *emo*, not *de-mo*)

-5. For typographic reasons, single letters at the beginning or the end of a word are never separated:
+5. For typographic reasons, single letters at the beginning or the end of a word are never separated.
 	- *astrin-go* (not *a-stringo*), *asper-ges* (not *a-sperges*)